UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

     - [Elliott and Gonzalez Family](https://finding-aids.lib.unc.edu/01009/): Enslaved people are represented in bills of sale and lists of enslaved people.
 There are also a few letters written by enslaved people and several more about them, especially their labor and acts of resistance to slavery, from the perspective of white family members.

 *	Recenter any available information about Black people to the first couple of sentences after the initial statement about who is documented in the collection.
-	- [William Alexander Hoke](https://finding-aids.lib.unc.edu/00345/) Topics include the buying and selling of enslaved people; human trafficking, then called "hiring out"; abolitionism; reminiscences about Julia, a nurse formerly enslaved by the family; Reconstruction era terrorism, including references to activities of the Ku Klux Klan; and Black membership at St. Luke's Church in Lincolnton, N.C.
+	- [William Alexander Hoke](https://finding-aids.lib.unc.edu/00345/): Topics include the buying and selling of enslaved people; human trafficking, then called "hiring out"; abolitionism; reminiscences about Julia, a nurse formerly enslaved by the family; Reconstruction era terrorism, including references to activities of the Ku Klux Klan; and Black membership at St. Luke's Church in Lincolnton, N.C.
 Other topics include...
 *	Add plantation names that appear in container list, even if minor.
 *   Add formats (deeds, indentures, wills, lists of enslaved people, estate papers, ledgers, whatever records document lives of enslaved people).
 	- [Mary Hunter Kennedy](https://finding-aids.lib.unc.edu/03242/): Enslaved people are represented in bills of sale and work contracts that evidence human trafficking, and in the contested will of Christopher Houston (1737-1844), the anti-slavery patriarch who upon his death manumitted the people he enslaved.

-**Subject headings**
-See [Slavery era headings](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/slavery%20era%20headings.md) for the universal heading that we are assigning to all slavery era collections, other suggested headings relating to formats and related topics, and instructions for plantation heading construction.
+**Subject headings:** See [Slavery era headings](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/slavery%20era%20headings.md) for the universal heading that we are assigning to all slavery era collections, other suggested headings relating to formats and related topics, and instructions for plantation heading construction.

 **Biographical note:**
     For now, just do some basic editing